robin-rpr/calos/doc/tutorial.rst

 Build cache
 ===========

-:code:`ch-image` subcommands that create images, such as build and pull, can use a build cache to speed repeated operations.
+:code:`clearly image` subcommands that create images, such as build and pull, can use a build cache to speed repeated operations.
 That is, an image is created by starting from the empty image and executing a sequence of instructions, largely Dockerfile instructions but also some others like “pull” and “import”.